hbons/SparkleShare/README.md

 ## Free and Open Source
 `SparkleShare` is Free and Open Source software and licensed under the [GNU General Public License version 3 or later](legal/License_for_SparkleShare.txt).
 You are welcome to change and redistribute it under certain conditions.
-Its library `SparkleLib` is licensed under the [GNU Lesser General Public License version 3 or later](legal/License_for_SparkleLib.txt).
+Its library `Sparkles` is licensed under the [GNU Lesser General Public License version 3 or later](legal/License_for_Sparkles.txt).

 ## Compiling from source